FREE Shipping on orders over $899

 But the symptoms you experience and their severity will depend on how low your magnesium levels are.

-If left uncontrolled, a magnesium deficiency is associated with an increased risk of certain chronic diseases, including cardiovascular disease, osteoporosis, type 2 diabetes, migraine, and Alzheimer's disease.
+If left unchecked, magnesium deficiency is associated with an increased risk of certain chronic diseases, including cardiovascular disease, osteoporosis, type 2 diabetes, migraines, and Alzheimer's disease.

-osteoporosis, type 2 diabetes, migraine and Alzheimer's disease.
+osteoporosis, type 2 diabetes, migraines, and Alzheimer's disease.

-While anyone can develop a magnesium deficiency, certain groups are more at risk than others, including children and adolescents, older people, and postmenopausal women.
+While anyone can develop a magnesium deficiency, certain groups are more at risk than others, including children and adolescents, older adults, and postmenopausal women.

 Disorders such as celiac disease and inflammatory bowel disease, which make it difficult for the body to absorb nutrients, can make you more prone to magnesium deficiency, even with a healthy diet.